AtelierNum/templates/CONTRIBUTING.md

 ## What is a template?

 Templates answers the question "How do I do X (with Y)?".
-An example would be "How do I create a web browser addon?" or "How do display AR experiences with A-Frame?"
+An example would be "How do I create a web browser addon?" or "How do I display AR experiences with A-Frame?"

 The template should be working out of the box or require as few efforts as possible.